herrera-ignacio/clean_architecture/architecture/clean-embedded/README.md

 One of your jobs as an embedded software developer is to firm up that line.
 The name of the boundary between the software and the firmware is the __hardware abstraction layer (HAL)__.

 The same applies to _Processor_ and _Operating System_.

+---

+# Conclusion

+People who are developing embedded software have a lot to learn from experiences outside of embedded software.

+Letting all code become firmware is not good for your product’s long-term health.
+Being able to test only in the target hardware is not good for your product’s long-term health.